India, China airlines violate EU carbon law

 BRUSSELS A total of 10 Chinese and Indian commercial airlines have broken EU law requiring them to offset their carbon emissions, while all other international carriers flying to or from Europe have complied, the European Union's climate chief said on Tuesday.

-The EU law demanding all airlines participate in the EU's Emissions Trading Scheme (ETS) has prompted outcry and threats of a trade war.
+The EU law demanding all airlines participate in the EU's Emissions Trading Scheme ETS.L has prompted outcry and threats of a trade war.

 But only eight Chinese and two Indian airlines have delivered on threats not to comply, while more than 1,200 airlines have met the EU's requirements.